Victor Guérin: Biography

-Guérin, a devout Catholic, graduated from the École normale supérieure in Paris in 1840.
+Victor Guérin, a devout Catholic, graduated from the École normale supérieure in Paris in 1840.
 After graduation, he began working as a teacher of rhetoric and member of faculty in various colleges and high schools in France, then in Algeria in 1850, and 1852 he became a member of the French School of Athens.
 While exploring Samos, he identified the spring that feeds the Tunnel of Eupalinos and the beginnings of the channel.
 His doctoral thesis of 1856 dealt with the coastal region of Palestine, from Khan Yunis to Mount Carmel.

+Guerin died on 21 September 1891 in Paris.

+Academic and archaeology career

+He was a professor of foreign literature in Lyon and Grenoble.
+In 1878 he joined the faculty of the Institut Catholique de Paris.
+He was a member of the Société des Antiquaires de France from 1862, and of the Légion d'honneur from 1866.

-With the financial help of Honoré Théodoric d'Albert de Luynes he was able to explore Greece and its islands, Asia Minor, Egypt, Nubia, Tunisia, and the Levant.
+With the financial backing of Honoré Théodoric d'Albert de Luynes he explored Greece, the Greek Islands, Asia Minor, Egypt, Nubia, Tunisia, and the Levant.
 He published many unknown Punic and Roman inscriptions from Tunisia, as well as a detailed map of the country.

-He spent some time as a professor of foreign literature in Lyon and Grenoble, and in 1878 he joined the faculty of the Institut Catholique de Paris.
-He was a member of the Société des Antiquaires de France from 1862, and of the Légion d'honneur from 1866.

-He died on 21 September 1891 in Paris.

-Expeditions

 Guérin visited the Holy Land eight times in 1852, 1854, 1863, 1870, 1875, 1882, 1884, and 1888.
 He won a French Academy of Sciences prize for his 7-volume Geographical, Historical, and Archaeological Description of Palestine.
-Much of Guérin's seminal work is spent in describing the ruins (khirbas) in those places he visited.
+Much of Guérin's work describes ruins (khirbas) in places he visited.